nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-XyDuke will notify you when your Event has been added successfully!
+XyDuck will notify you when your Event has been added successfully!

 ![image](https://user-images.githubusercontent.com/97398371/218305276-95277820-650a-4ac3-8080-23c4ef059ae5.png)